 Linda Boronkay was appointed Design Director for the Soho House group in 2016, and her title now is UK, Europe & Asia Design Director reflecting both the incredible growth of the brand and her remit.
 Where did it all start?
 She won a Best Emerging Interior Designer award while she was still at university, then went on to work for some of the world’s top design firms including Tom Dixon, Martin Brudnizki, Woods Bagot in Australia and Tara Bernerd & Partners, and has completed projects across four continents and 10 countries.
 And there’s no doubt that under her direction the ‘Soho Home’ look is very much an adjective today.

 Date: Tuesday 16th October, 6.45pm at Soho Home, Top Floor, Barber & Parlour, 64-66 Redchurch Street, London E2 7DP.

 This talk has now closed.
-However, there’s a precis of the evening on the Soho Home website, here
+But there’s a precis of the evening on the Soho Home website, here

 Top Floor above Barber & Parlour, 64-66 Redchurch Street, Shoreditch, London E2 7DP.

 PS Thank you for reading this, and if you’d like to know when I next post something, you can subscribe here.

 Michelle Ogundehin is internationally renowned as an authority on interiors, trends, wellbeing and style.
 She is an influencer with expertise and the multi award-winning former Editor-in-Chief of ELLE Decoration UK.